Locality and Centrality: The Variety ZG: Choosing the Threshold of the Congruence

 \begin{clm} Let $S$ be a semigroup and let $S_\EE$ be its category of idempotents.
 There exists an integer $n>0$ ensuring the following: for any paths $u_1, u_2$ in~$S_\EE$, there is $0 < n' \leq n$ which is a $\card{S}$-distant rare-frequent threshold for~$u_1$ and for~$u_2$. \end{clm}

 The rephrasing of Lemma~\ref{lem:pump} is:

-\begin{clm} If a path $u$ in~$S_\EE$ has a $\card{S}$-distant rare-frequent threshold, then for any frequent arrow $a$, the path $u$ has a factor containing no rare arrow and containing at least $m+1$ occurrences of~$a$. \end{clm}
+\begin{clm} If a path $u$ in~$S_\EE$ has an $\card{S}$-distant rare-frequent threshold, then for any frequent arrow $a$, the path $u$ has a factor containing no rare arrow and containing at least $m+1$ occurrences of~$a$. \end{clm}

 We now close the section by observing that having an $m$-distant rare-frequent threshold for a path~$w$, indeed having simply an $1$-distant rare-frequent threshold for~$w$, enforces a strong connectedness property on the category.
 Specifically, the set of frequent arrows in this path for this threshold must form a so-called \emph{union of strongly connected components (SCCs)}: